 All STM32 Parts that can be programmed using STM32CubeProgrammer can be flashed using the Toolbox.

 BYOBB.
 Bring Your Own Binary Blob to support flashing any ARM Cortex-M chip.
 For most MCU’s, the manufacturer provides a flash driver that you can easily integrate with Toolbox target template project.

 Need support for a specific MCU?
 Please let me know.

 printf()-style trace debugging is supported on SWO, UART, and SPI serial protocols independent of the MCU.
 The output can be streamed to the command line using curl and/or written the SD card for retrieval later.

 Production Programming and Test

-- GUI Application: build a customized test or flash programming application for production
+- GUI Application: build a customized test and/or flash programming application for production

 - flash/trace delegate: add support for a UART or I2C serial bootloader protocol